Legacy of the Rift.

 September - December 2021

-Overview & Gameplay Demo
+Briefing & Gameplay Demo

 Legacy of the Rift was a semester-long project for a class called IAT 410: Advanced Game Design.
 The team was tasked to rapidly iterate interesting game mechanics per week, with the freedom to implement any other aspects that facilitated increased player engagement.
-As such, a sequel to my previous project, "Beyond the Rift", was proposed, with improved combat mechanics in the form of switching characters for utility as well as the same narrative design systems that created an alluring story.
+As such, our team proposed this as a sequel to our previous project, Beyond the Rift, with improved combat mechanics in the form of switching characters for utility as well as the same narrative design systems that created an alluring story.

 Legacy of the Rift Evil Playthrough